apostrophecms/docs/docs/reference/server-events.md

   </template>
 </AposCodeBlock>

-## `@apostrophecms/template`
+## `@apostrophecms/template` events

+Events emitted by the `@apostrophecms/template` module.

 ### `addBodyData`

 **Not intended for project use.**  Triggered just before a body data object is added to a request prior to rendering a page.
+A module's `getBrowserData` or `enableBrowserData` are better places to work on this data in project code.

 #### Parameters